docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.rst

 Generally from version to version, the changes made to a suite are additive, so it is recommended to work with the most recent version of a suite if possible.
 However the latest version of a suite may not be supported by older versions of Premiere Pro or other host applications.
 Attempting to acquire suites that are unsupported by the host application will result in a NULL pointer being returned from AcquireSuite.

 For a plug-in to support multiple versions, it may choose to use a specific older version of the suite that is supported across those multiple versions.
-Alternatively, it may check the version of the host application (using the App Info Suite below), and use the new suites where available, or the older suites when running in an older version.
+Alternatively, it may check the version of the host application (using the :ref:`universals/sweetpea-suites.app-info-suite` below), and use the new suites where available, or the older suites when running in an older version.
 To acquire a specific older version of a suite, rather than requesting kPrSDKPixelFormatSuiteVersion in the example above, use a specific version number instead.

 ----

+.. _universals/sweetpea-suites.app-info-suite:

 App Info Suite
 ================================================================================